 30-31 March 2017, SydneyThe most recent ADLT network meeting was at the University of Technology Sydney on 30th and 31st March 2017.
 Download the program here.
 A meeting report will follow shortly.

-31 August 2016, HobartThe last meeting of the ADLT network was on 31st August 2016 in Hobart, immediately prior to the DASSH conference and AGM.
+31 August 2016, HobartThe ADLT network met on 31st August 2016 in Hobart, immediately prior to the DASSH conference and AGM.
 Download the agenda here.

 23 September 2015, AdelaideThe ADLT network met on 23rd September 2015 in Adelaide, immediately prior to the DASSH conference.
 Download the meeting's program here.